 The rich sauce perfectly coats the spinach, leaving you with a delicious vegetable side dish.

-Each time I’ve indulged (it is creamed spinach after all), so many of memories of my mom’s dinner party meals came flooding back.
+This creamed spinach also has a place in my heart for fancier dinners too.
+Each time I’ve indulged (it is creamed spinach after all), so many of memories of my mom’s dinner party meals came flooding back, where she would make homemade creamed spinach to serve with prime rib or roast pork.

 It still amazes me how food evokes such strong memories and this steakhouse creamed spinach with crispy shallots certainly doesn’t let me down.
 I doubt it will let you down either.